Jip-Hop/sedunlocksrv-pba/README.md

 ## Building on Ubuntu 20.04.2
 - Install the Go compiler with: `snap install go --classic`
-- Install build dependencies: `apt-get -y install curl xorriso libarchive-tools`
+- Install build dependencies: `apt-get -y install curl libarchive-tools grub-pc-bin grub-efi-ia32-bin grub-efi-amd64-bin`
 - [Download](https://github.com/Jip-Hop/sedunlocksrv-pba/archive/refs/heads/main.zip) or clone this repo and run: `./build.sh`
 - Connect your USB stick to Ubuntu (if inside VirtualBox, use the Devices dropdown menu)
 - Format the stick with a supported filesystem (e.g. FAT32) if this is not already the case
-- Copy the `sedunlocksrv-pba.iso` file onto your USB stick (use the GUI file explorer or `cp` from the Terminal)
+- Copy the `sedunlocksrv-pba.img` file onto your USB stick (use the GUI file explorer or `cp` from the Terminal)
 - Eject the USB stick and put it aside for now
 - Use the other USB stick for the sedutil rescue system (see next step)

 ## Encrypting your drive and flashing the PBA
 Follow [the instructions](https://github.com/Drive-Trust-Alliance/sedutil/wiki/Encrypting-your-drive) from the official Drive Trust Alliance sedutil wiki page.
 Except when you arrive at step `Enable locking and the PBA`, don't `gunzip` and flash the included `/usr/sedutil/UEFI64-n.nn.img` file.
-This is where you connect the USB stick with the `sedunlocksrv-pba.iso`.
+This is where you connect the USB stick with the `sedunlocksrv-pba.img`.
 Check the output of `fdisk -l` to see to which device this USB stick is mapped.
 In my case it's `/dev/sdg1`.
 Mount the USB with `mount /dev/sdg1 /mnt/`.
-Now flash the custom PBA with `sedutil-cli --loadpbaimage debug /mnt/sedunlocksrv-pba.iso /dev/sdc`.
+Now flash the custom PBA with `sedutil-cli --loadpbaimage debug /mnt/sedunlocksrv-pba.img /dev/sdc`.
 Make sure to replace `/dev/sdc` so it targets your SED.
 Additionally I recommend that you set a simple password when arriving at the `Set a real password` step.
 For example use `test`.
 Set your real password through the web interface when booting from sedunlocksrv-pba.

 ## Tips
 - Flash the PBA to all the Self Encrypting Drives in your server